Reviews You Can Rely On

 Tough Messes

-For our second metric, also responsible for 20% of the total score, we continued to escalate the difficulty of our cleaning challenges.
-We tested out how well each vacuum cleaned up flour and crushed oats from different surfaces and how effectively each handheld vacuum could pick up larger particles.
-We also measured the amount of air each product could move using a sealed chamber and an anemometer.
-For these tests, we picked the most appropriate attachment for the task — whichever one was the perfect balance between cleaning performance and convenience.
+For our first metric, we start out with the most difficult cleaning challenges.
+We tested how well each vacuum cleaned up crushed oats from different surfaces and how effectively each handheld vacuum could pick up larger particles.
+For this test, we picked the most appropriate attachment for the task — whichever one was the perfect balance between cleaning performance and convenience.

 handheld vacuum - the bissell did an admirable job cleaning up flour.